Foupi/ada_air_guitar/specification/software_requirements.md

 -   8: Upon receiving a byte, the play sequence, composed of byte translation and sound playing shall be initiated.
 -   9: The received byte shall be translated as a note.
--   10: Once a note is received, the corresponding frequence shall be played by the computer for a duration of 1s (potentially with a fade-out).
+-   10: Once a note is received, the corresponding frequency shall be played by the computer for a duration of 1s (potentially with a fade-out).
 -   11: If a note is received while another one is being played, then the note being played shall be interrupted and replaced by the newly received one.